DDX20: Clinical significance

 Previous research has revealed that DDX20 may act as a tumor suppressor in hepatocellular carcinoma and as a tumor promoter in breast cancer.
 DDX20 deficiency enhances NF-κB activity by impairing the NF-κB-suppressive action of microRNAs, and suggest that dysregulation of the microRNA machinery components may also be involved in pathogenesis in various human diseases.
 Such as miRNA-140 which acts as a liver tumor suppressor, and due to a deficiency of DDX20, miRNA-140 function gets impair, this subsequent functional impairment of miRNAs could lead to hepatocarcinogenesis.
-Similarly, DDX20 may promote the progression of Prostate cancer (PCa) through the NF-κB pathway.
+Similarly, DDX20 may promote the progression of prostate cancer through the NF-κB pathway.
 In a clinical based study it has been observed that positive DP103/NF-κB feedback loop promotes constitutive NF-κB activation in invasive breast cancers and activation of this pathway is linked to cancer progression and the acquisition of chemotherapy resistance.
 It makes DP103 has potential as a therapeutic target for breast cancer treatment.